 If you had trouble locating the appropriate documents, perhaps add a copy of each document to a FAFSA folder as you come across it—for example, when you file your taxes.
 Similarly, if you had a number of corrections to make after receiving your SAR, think about how you can be more careful to avoid unnecessary steps in following years.

-With the careful completion of the FAFSA each year, you’ll be considered for the large majority of federal and private funding for school, so it’s well worth your time to fill it out as you progress through school.
+With the careful completion of the FAFSA each year, you’ll be considered for the large majority of federal and state funding for school, so it’s well worth your time to fill it out as you progress through school.

 One of the first steps in securing financial aid for a college education is filling out the FAFSA form.
 FAFSA stands for Free Application for Federal Student Aid.
 It is the form used by the U.S. Department of Education to determine the Expected Family Contribution—or how much your family is expected to pay toward college tuition and expenses.
 Nearly all colleges and universities use the FAFSA application during the financial aid process to determine eligibility for federal, state, and college sponsored financial aid including grants, student loans and work-study programs.